reactome/container/README.md

-# Project Title
+# Reactome Container

-One Paragraph of project description goes here
+Reactome is an online bioinformatics database of human biology described in molecular terms.
+It is an on-line encyclopedia of core human pathways.
+This repository will enable users to setup a standalone reactome server on their own system.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development, testing and general purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites